Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D72

 Finished the Intro to CSS Grid section of the Advanced CSS and Sass course, and updated the project dependencies.

+### R0D73

+Finished the Iterators and Generators section of the Modern Python 3 Bootcamp.